Patho/Etiology

 100

-Priority action when a patient hears voices telling them to harm others.
+Priority action when your patient is hearing voices telling them to harm others.

-What is ensure safety of patient and others?
+What is ensure the safety of yourself, the patient and others?

 Giddens/Grassi